Not backing up your site is crazy.

 This huge range of compatibilities makes UpdraftPlus very easy to fit into your existing data ecosystem.

-There’s also a premium upgrade which will allow you to easily duplicate and migrate sites, work with multisite WordPress installations, backup non-WordPress files and databases, and give you access to their expert support.
+The free version of UpdraftPlus has everything you need, but there’s also a premium upgrade and a variety of add-ons available.
+The premium version will allow you to easily duplicate and migrate sites, time backups, work with multisite WordPress installations, use incremental backups, backup non-WordPress files & databases, and gives you access to their expert support.

 This plugin is a bit different.
 It requires a little more technical knowledge and is used to backup and migrate WordPress sites.